hci-res/hci-res/_posts/2019-10-09-Design-Check-In.md

 ### 1. Getting in contact with housing authorities - Easy

+Lauren is a first year student who constantly asks her JA for help because she doesn’t really know how to contact the housing authorities such as facilities and CSS on her own.
+She finds the majority of her information on the college website, but a lot of the information seems to be outdated.
+On the website, there was a lot of profiles about other employees as well, and she didn’t know whether to contact the manager or director of facilities.
+She once contacted the housing director through the website’s contact information, but it took them a week to get back to her!
+The process was very slow and frustrating for her.
+It would be useful for her to know specifically who to contact when she needs the help.

 ### 2. Getting Information on student housing options - Easy

 Alex is a 3rd year student who wants to live off campus during their senior year.
 Alex tries to contact local real estate agents to ask about some of the apartments and houses that current seniors are living in.
 The real estate agents say that they do not deal with the properties that Alex is interested in but give Alex detailed information about other properties.
 As Alex looks at this information, they do not understand it and do not know whether the information is sufficient for approval of their request to live off campus by their school.
 Alex declines the information from the real estate agents and tries to figure out who is living off campus this school year.
 While they do not know which students these are because they have never met them, they must find a way to get in contact with these seniors to move on in the process of potentially living off campus the following year.